zhengqili/Neural-Scene-Flow-Fields/README.md

 [[Project Website]](https://www.cs.cornell.edu/~zl548/NSFF/) [[Paper]](https://arxiv.org/abs/2011.13084) [[Video]](https://www.youtube.com/watch?v=qsMIH7gYRCc&feature=emb_title)

+* The released implementation is slightly different from current ArXiv.
+We will update ArXiv to CVPR camera ready version by the end of March to exactly match the findings of released code.

 ## Dependency
 The code is tested with Python3, Pytorch >= 1.6 and CUDA >= 10.2, the dependencies includes
 * configargparse